heshamelmatary/seL4-riscv-mk/README.md

 The seL4 RISC-V specifics
 ===================
+IMPORTANT: This repository is OUTDAED!
+Have a look at the blog post updates (http://heshamelmatary.blogspot.com.au/) to get any up-to-date details and repos (if any).

 This repository is basically a fork from the master seL4 branch, containing the seL4/RISC-V port code.
 Hopefully when it reaches a mature stage, it would